Skip to content

 5. The orchestrator monitors children and restarts any that exit unexpectedly.

 6. sase axe stop sends SIGTERM to the orchestrator, which forwards it to all children.
-If the orchestrator does not exit within the stop timeout, the stopper escalates to SIGKILL and cleans up stale PID files.
+If the orchestrator does not exit within the stop timeout, the stopper escalates to SIGKILL and cleans up stale or owned PID files without deleting a PID published by a concurrent successful restart.

 ACE Integration